memory-rl/memorax/README.md

 Memorax is designed to work alongside a growing suite of JAX-native tools focused on partial observability and memory.
 These projects provide the foundational architectures and benchmarks for modern memory-augmented RL:

 ### 🧠 Architectures & Infrastructure
 * **[Memax](https://github.com/smorad/memax):** A library for efficient sequence and recurrent modeling in JAX.
-It provides unified interfaces for fast recurrent state resets and associative scans, serving as a powerful primitive for building the types of memory cells used in Memorax.
+It provides unified interfaces for fast recurrent state resets and associative scans, serving as a powerful primitive for building memory architectures.
 * **[Flashbax](https://github.com/instadeepai/flashbax):** The library powering Memorax's buffer system.
 It provides high-performance, JAX-native experience replay buffers optimized for sequence storage and prioritized sampling.
 * **[Gymnax](https://github.com/RobertTLange/gymnax):** The standard for JAX-native RL environments.
 Memorax provides seamless wrappers to run recurrent agents on these vectorized tasks.